bwogit/CI_PP4_Caiman_Cove/README.md

 <img src="">
 </details>

-15. As a User, I can Explore the Comprehensive Food and Drink Menu
+15. As an Admin or Privileged User, I can Log In to Access the Site's Backend

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |